cckmwong-data/bigquery-sales/README.md

 5. **Power BI Dashboard**
    - Power BI connects directly to BigQuery views
-   - Dashboards auto-refresh daily at 11pm London time to reflect the most current segmentation and sales data
+   - Dashboards auto-refresh daily at 11pm to reflect the most current segmentation and sales data

 ---